-LAWS1010 I Manting

-LAWS3010 Property and Equity
+LAWS1010 Litigation LAWS3010 Property and Equity

-LAWS2150 Federal Constitutional Law

-LAWS8820 Law and Social Theory or
+Federal Constitutional Law LAWS2150 LAWS8820 Law and Social Theory or

-LAWS8320 Legal Theory

-Legal Research and Writing 2

-LAWS7430 Research Component

-Law elective es to the value of 6 credit points.
+LAWS7420 Legal Research and Writing 2 LAWS7430 Research Component Law electives to the value of 6 credit points.

-If students wish to specialize by taking advanced electives in the field of business law they are strongly advised to take Business Associations 1 and 2, LAWS4010 and LAWS4020, at this stage of their course.
+If students wish to specialize by taking advanced electives in the field of business law they are strongly advised to take Business Associations 1 and 2.
+LAWS4010 and LAWS4020, at this stage of their course.

-Law electives to complete degree requirements.
+Law electives to complete degree requirements - 24 credit points.